intel/neural-compressor/examples/helloworld/tf_example5/README.md

 tf_example5 example
 =====================
-This example is used to demonstrate how to config benchmark in yaml for performance measurement.
+This example is used to demonstrate how to config benchmark using pure python API for performance measurement.

 ### 1. Installation
 ```shell